 Use this period to let people know about what you will offer closer to the holidays or around the big shopping days, such as Black Friday.
 Products that will be offered on sale can be heavily promoted for end-of-journey prospects through content, such as how-to guides, comparisons with other products, or videos with product demonstrations.

-As you build these campaigns, remember also the importance of thinking in terms of a multi-channel strategy.
+As you build these campaigns, remember also the importance of thinking in terms of a multi-channel strategy which includes ecommerce marketing strategy.
 Use social media to cross-promote your efforts, further building excitement for your upcoming sales and specials.
 Excellent product shots, engaging images with customers using the product, or even hosting contests encouraging customers to post about their experiences using particular products can help interest new potential customers ahead of the actual sales.

 Once the sale does begin, add in other channels, such as your paid advertising.
 Promote the sale across your channels and see the value of the earlier promotion you did.